someDew/newsanalyzer/readme.md

 - In section 'Analitics' user can see statistics of mentions in the media on this topic for the last 7 days;
 - In section 'About' user can see me :) and some boring words;
 - Also, user can view the commit history in 'About' section from the application repository on github.com;
-- Click on commit card redirect to commit details page on github
+- Click on commit card redirect to commit details page on github.

 ### Use technology: